MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/readme.md

 ### Retweets not acquired if keyword is after the 140th character

-If a retweet is longer than 140 character and the matching search term of a keyword rule appears after the 140th character, the retweet isn't acquired by the system.
+If a retweet is longer than 140 characters and the matching search term of a keyword rule appears after the 140th character, the retweet isn't acquired by the system.

 ### Deleted searches are counted in the quota total